Road Map to Safer National Highways

 1000 Points: India’s 2-Year Plan to Fix National Highway Safety

 Every journey on an Indian National Highway (NH) currently feels like a gamble.
 Despite massive investments in infrastructure, the human cost remains tragically high.
-But behind every statistic lies a family tragedy.
-Our highways aren't just concrete and steel; they’re the arteries of our nation, and right now, those arteries are clotting with chaos.
+Behind every statistic lies a family tragedy.
+Our highways aren't just concrete and steel; they’re the arteries of our nation, and right now, those arteries are clogging with chaos.
 This isn't just about traffic rules; it's about reclaiming the right to travel safely.

 The path to change rests on three non-negotiable pillars: Restricted Access & Dedicated Infrastructure, Rapid Justice & Education, and Engineering Accountability.